Philix27/Board-Masters/README.md

 ![banner](./assets/landing.png)

 # Board Masters
 This is a simple multiplayer chess game.

-### Problems
-- Challenges of paying bills and buying digital assets using cryptocurrencies.

-### Solution
-- Provide aa easy way to purchase airtime and data plans for friends and family
-- Pay for utility such as light, GoTv, MyTv subscription using cUSD.
+We aim the solve the challenges of participating in various chess tournament and also provide a platform where friends can come together and play games.

 ## Features and Roadmap
     [] Multiplayer